filecoin-project/filecoin-docs/content/en/fvm/how-tos/add-to-metamask/index.md

 ## Manual process

-If you can't, or don't want to use Chainlist, you can add the Wallaby network to your MetaMask manually.
+If you can't or don't want to use Chainlist, you can add the Wallaby network to your MetaMask manually.

 ### Prerequisities

-Before we get started, you'll need:
+Before we get started, you'll need the following:

 - A [Chromium-based browser](https://en.wikipedia.org/wiki/Chromium_web_browser#Browsers_based_on_Chromium), or [Firefox](https://www.mozilla.org/en-CA/firefox/products/).
 - A browser with [MetaMask](https://metamask.io/) installed.

 ### Steps

-The process for integrating Filecoin into MetaMask is fairly simple, but has some very specific variables that you must copy exactly.
+The process for integrating Filecoin into MetaMask is fairly simple but has some very specific variables that you must copy exactly.

 1. Open your browser and open the MetaMask plugin: